LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: : Language Model-based Test Suite Minimization

 where $M_n$ is a minimized test suite of size $n$, and $Sim(t_i,t_j)$ is the normalized similarity score of test cases pair $t_i$ and $t_j$.

-Though search can also be optimized in various ways, which we plan to further investigate in the future, we choose to use the same algorithm and experimental setup as ATM and rather focus on assessing the performance of language model-based similarity measures.
-Specifically, we followed the same published guidelines\footnote{\url{https://www.obitko.com/tutorials/genetic-algorithms/recommendations.php}} as ATM for GA search hyperparameters, by using a population size of $100$, a mutation rate of $0.01$, and a crossover rate of $0.90$.
-The genetic evolution process was repeated until the fitness value improvement was less than $0.0025$.
+To select hyperparameter values, we followed the same published guidelines\footnote{\url{https://www.obitko.com/tutorials/genetic-algorithms/recommendations.php}} as ATM for GA search, by using a population size of $100$, a mutation rate of $0.01$, and a crossover rate of $0.90$.
+The GA process maximizes the diversity of the subset by iteratively evolving the population using crossover and mutation operators while evaluating each subset using the predefined fitness function.
+For each generation, the size of each solution (subset) remains fixed and equal to the minimization budget.
+This process is repeated until the fitness value improvement across generations is less than $0.0025$.